 Someone once said, “You only have one opportunity to make a first impression.”
 That is true in this case.
 If you are using the internet to find an electrician, as most people do, start with a simple Google search to see who is nearby.

-When you’re looking through the electricians you find, ask yourself –
+When you are looking through the electricians that you find, ask yourself:

-- When you email or call, do they respond timely?
+- When you email or call, do they respond quickly or make you wait?

-- Do they have online reviews on websites like Houzz, Yelp, Angie’s List, HomeAdvisor, Facebook, etc?
+- Do they have online reviews on websites like Houzz, Yelp, Angie’s List, HomeAdvisor, or Facebook?

 - Are they a full-service company or a one-man show?

 - Do they do this kind of work regularly?
 Are they residential electricians

 - Do they offer free estimates?